Dolby Vision for content creators

 Note: Other aspects of the content creation pipeline like VFX creation, packaging, and QC may have less stringent guidelines.
 For more info about monitors, read this article on our content support web portal.

-Once the master HDR grade is complete, you simply run the Dolby Vision analysis to automatically generate three metadata values for each shot that represent the minimum, average, and maximum luminance levels.
+Once the master HDR grade is complete, you simply run the automatic (faster than real-time) Dolby Vision analysis to generate three core metadata values for each shot that represent the minimum, average, and maximum luminance levels.
 This function is integrated into the most popular video color-grading and mastering tools.
-The Dolby Vision shot-by-shot metadata then allows you to see the content tone-mapped in real time, to SDR Rec.
-709 100 nits, (as well as other HDR display targets like 600 nits), through a Content Mapping Unit (CMU for short).
-This can be either an internal integrated process or an external unit (iCMU or eCMU).
+The next step is to leverage the Dolby Vision shot-by-shot metadata to see the content tone-mapped in real time, to SDR Rec.
+709 100 nits, (as well as other HDR display targets like HDR 600 nits), through the integrated Content Mapping Unit (or iCMU for short).
+This can be done on a single display (toggle HDR to SDR) or dual display setup (view HDR master and SDR tonemapped).

 For more information or to find out how to get the license contact us.